 Who We Are

 UNC Asheville’s Department of Health and Wellness offers flexible programs designed to support students in promoting healthier, more balanced and meaningful lives in a variety of populations and settings.
-From nutrition and mental health, to health care policy and education, our faculty are as passionate about creating healthier communities as they are about helping students find their calling.
-Beyond the classroom, students pursue internships, student employment, research projects, and community-engaged learning opportunities.
+From nutrition and mental health, to exercise science and public health, our faculty are as passionate about creating healthier communities as they are about helping students find their calling.
+Beyond the classroom, students pursue internships and employment, research projects, leadership experiences and community-engaged learning opportunities.

 What You’ll Learn

-The state-of-the-art health and wellness facilities in UNC Asheville’s Sherrill Center, including the Biometrics Lab, Teaching Kitchen and H.A.P.I.
-(Healthy Aging Program Initiative) Lab, are some of the settings where students learn about fitness and healthy lifestyles, mental health, chronic disease prevention, wellness programming, and achieving health equity across diverse populations.
+The state-of-the-art health and wellness facilities in UNC Asheville’s Sherrill Center, include the Fit and iDXA Lab, Peak Performance & Biofeedback Lab and Teaching Kitchen.
+These academic spaces and community partner sites are some of the settings where students learn about fitness and healthy lifestyles, mental health, chronic disease prevention, wellness programming, and achieving health equity across diverse populations.